howchen217/haochengyang-portfolio/docs/devlogs/creatingfeints.md

 August 10, 2023

+Haody readers.
 To give you some background, I have been working on a boss-rush arena fighter as a startup project for Transfuzer 2023, called Lion Dancer, developed in Unity C#.
 I was one of the three programmers on the Team, and my responsibility was to program boss attacks and fine-tune animations.
 Because of how many animations there were, lots of transition work needed to be done, and I gained quite a bit of experience with that.

 One of the core designs for Lion Dancer is Player Reaction.
 Much like a Souls game, players must recognize boss attack patterns and find ways to counter-attack.
 And, in true Souls-like fashion, we were also looking for ways to throw the players off, to break their established pattern.
 One of the ways we came up was feints.